derpoho/grunt-raygun-sourcemaps/README.md

 Default value: `''`
 Required: `Yes`

 This is your App ID from the Raygun.io App.
 To get this id, either browse to Application Settings > JS Source Center and copy the last part of the path or just browse anywhere within Raygun and check the URL, your App ID will be in there, f.e. `https://app.raygun.io/dashboard/XXXXX`.
-The XXXXX is xyour App ID.
+The XXXXX is your App ID.

 #### options.raygun_external_token
 Type: `String`